ccorley/fabric-client/README.md

 node.js server.js
 ```

-## Send transactions to your blockchain
-Use the "Fabric client Patient REST API" postman collection to test sending FHIR Patient resource transactions to the Hyperledger Fabric blockchain.
+That's it - you're ready to send FHIR Patient transactions to the REST API and store them in your blockchain!